wetryingtodorock/getblock-docs/en/rpc-service/matic/ws/matic_eth_sendRawTransaction.md

 ---
-title: matic:eth_sendRawTransaction \[WebSocket\]
+title: matic:eth_sendRawTransaction - Polygon
-description: Creates new message call transaction or a contract creation for signedtransactions.
+description: Example code for the matic:eth_sendRawTransaction ws method. Сomplete guide on how to use matic:eth_sendRawTransaction ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters